ev3nst/s7forge/README.md

 2. Code is formatted with `cargo fmt`
 3. New features include appropriate error handling
 4. Changes maintain backward compatibility where possible

-## Support

-For issues, feature requests, or questions, please open an issue on the project repository.